niallmccullagh/react-redux-firebase/src/actions/README.md

 For example, an action create can call an API to retrieve information, create an action and dispatch that action

+Action creators are usually triggered from events that happen in the browser.
+For example, the user clicked on a button or a component loads etc.

 Read about reducers next